m7a/lo-maenmpc/README.md

    metadata tags queried from MPD are still available!
  * Allow generation of playlists according to the Radio algorithm also in persistent formats like M3U for use with non-MAENMPC players.

-## Known Bugs

- * There seems to be a minimum number in the “List” screen if this has fewer entries than a single screen worth it may not be possible to navigate at all!

 Summary of Impressions from other Clients
 =========================================